bverhagen/SMSLD/README.md

 The MSLD implementation on which the SMSLD implementation is based is unstable.
 Rerunning the program a few times might give you the result in the end.
 Slightly changing a parameter may help to stabilize.

+If you are using this software, please quote our associated work:

+Scale-invariant Line Descriptors for Wide Baseline Matching by B. Verhagen, R. Timofte and L Van Gool. published at WACV 2014